phpstan/phpstan/website/src/developing-extensions/class-reflection-extensions.md

 When PHPStan stumbles upon a property or a method that is unknown to built-in class reflection, it iterates over all registered class reflection extensions until it finds one that defines the property or method.

+The implementation is all about applying the [core concepts](/developing-extensions/core-concepts) so check out that guide first and then continue here.

 Properties class reflection extensions
 ---------------------